-- community-based learning and other curricular activities to help further promote this rounded development of our students. - 6.2.4 Our goal is to build mutual respect and understanding and to promote the use of dialogue not violence as a form of conflict resolution.
-We will achieve this by using a curriculum that includes: - Citizenship programmes; - Open discussion and debate; - Work on anti-violence and a restorative approach addressed throughout curriculum and the behaviour policy; - Focussed educational programmes; - ASD specific support including the expertise of in-house specialist speech & language therapists. - Community-based learning. - 6.2.5 We will also work with local partners, families and communities in our efforts to ensure Wargrave House understands and embraces our local context and values in challenging extremist views and to assist in the broadening of our students' experiences and horizons.
+Our goal is to build mutual respect and understanding and to promote the use of dialogue not violence as a form of conflict resolution.
+We will achieve this by using a curriculum that includes:

+- Citizenship programmes;

+- Open discussion and debate;

+- Work on anti-violence and a restorative approach addressed throughout curriculum and the behaviour policy;

+- Focussed educational programmes;

+- Autism specific support including the expertise of in-house specialist speech & language therapists. - Community-based learning.

+We will also work with local partners, families and communities in our efforts to ensure Remarkable Autism Ltd understands and embraces our local context and values in challenging extremist views and to assist in the broadening of our students' experiences and horizons.
 We will help support students who may be vulnerable to such influences as part of our wider safeguarding responsibilities and where we believe a student is being directly affected by extremist materials or influences we will ensure that that student is offered mentoring.
-Additionally, in such instances our school will seek external support from the Local Authority and/or local partnership structures working to prevent extremism. - 6.2.6 We recognise, however, that the ethos of Wargrave House is to encourage students to understand opposing views and ideologies, appropriate to their age, understanding and abilities, and to be able to actively engage with them in informed debate, and we may use external agencies or speakers to facilitate and support this. - 6.2.7 Therefore by delivering a broad and balanced curriculum and enrichment programme augmented using external sources where appropriate, we will strive to ensure our students recognise risk and build resilience to manage any such risk themselves where appropriate to their age and ability but also to help students develop the critical thinking skills needed to engage in informed debate. - 6.2.8 We encourage the use of external agencies or speakers to enrich the experiences of our students, however we will positively vet those external agencies, individuals or speakers who we engage to provide such learning opportunities or experiences for our students. - 5.2.9 These external agencies will be vetted to ensure that we do not unwittingly use agencies that contradict each other with their messages or that are inconsistent with, or are in compete opposition to, Wargrave House values and ethos.
-We must be aware that in some instances the work of external agencies may not be directly connected with the 24-hour curriculum so we need to ensure that this work is of benefit to students.
-Wargrave House will assess the suitability and effectiveness of input from external agencies or individuals according to the company risk assessment for external agencies (appendix 3).
+Additionally, in such instances our school will seek external support from the Local Authority and/or local partnership structures working to prevent extremism.

+We recognise, however, that the ethos of Remarkable Autism Ltd is to encourage students to understand opposing views and ideologies, appropriate to their age, understanding and abilities, and to be able to actively engage with them in informed debate, and we may use external agencies or speakers to facilitate and support this.

+Therefore, by delivering a broad and balanced curriculum and enrichment programme augmented using external sources where appropriate, we will strive to ensure our students recognise risk and build resilience to manage any such risk themselves where appropriate to their age and ability but also to help students develop the critical thinking skills needed to engage in informed debate.

+We encourage the use of external agencies or speakers to enrich the experiences of our students, however we will positively vet those external agencies, individuals or speakers who we engage to provide such learning opportunities or experiences for our students.

+These external agencies will be vetted to ensure that we do not unwittingly use agencies that contradict each other with their messages or that are inconsistent with, or are in compete opposition to, our values and ethos.
+We must be aware that in some instances the work of external agencies may not be directly connected with the 24-hour curriculum, so we need to ensure that this work is of benefit to students.
+We will assess the suitability and effectiveness of input from external agencies or individuals according to the company risk assessment for external agencies (appendix 3).

-6.3 Reporting Concerns
+Reporting Concerns

-Where there are concerns of extremism or radicalisation staff will follow established Wargrave House Safeguarding and Whistleblowing procedures using the 'Cause for Concern' report system.
-This will be made to the DPSL (or deputy in her absence).
+Where there are concerns of extremism or radicalisation staff will follow established Wargrave House School Safeguarding and Remarkable Autism Ltd's Whistleblowing procedures using the 'Cause for Concern' report system.
+This will be made to the DSPL (or deputy in her absence).

-In the case that the concern is about the DPSL, this should be raised directly with the Chief Executive Officer.
+Natalie Molyneux - Student Admissions & Safeguarding Officer Rebecca Worsley - Deputy Head Teacher In the case that the concern is about the DSPL, this should be raised directly with the Chief Executive Officer.

-The DPSL will then ensure a timely referral to the Merseyside Prevent team advising that the concern relates specifically to extremism/threat or terrorism and the multi-agency Channel approach should be invoked.
+The DSPL will then ensure a timely referral to the Merseyside Prevent team advising that the concern relates specifically to extremism/threat or terrorism and the multi-agency Channel approach should be invoked.
 (Appendix 1).